MECA482-ReactionWheel/InertiaWheel/README.md

   <img width="600" alt="eulerLagrange" src="https://user-images.githubusercontent.com/90480302/146493561-10e9f0d4-612e-42b9-aa01-c809d1890a51.PNG">
 </p>

 In Eq.(1), the zero on the right hand side indicates that no external torque is being applied to the pendulum at this point.
-The zero on the on Eq.(1) , indicates that no external torque is applied at the point where the pendulum hangs up since no potential force is being applied to the pendulum.

-From here, the next step is to define the Lagrangian term depicted in the two equations above.
-The three equations below are general equations for: Lagrange, kinetic, and potential energies of a system.
+The first step is to define the Lagrangian.
+The three equations below are general equations for: Lagrangian, kinetic, and potential energies of a system.

 <p align="center">
   <img width="600" alt="kineticPotential" src="https://user-images.githubusercontent.com/90480302/146494552-59c75951-86fb-45f1-89b7-4e05d3d46140.PNG">